Liam-mza/Hand-Written-Digits-Classifier/README.md

 # KNN classifier
 To start the classifier launch the KNN.java file.
 In the KNN.java file you can setup the algorithm as follow:
-  -Line 8 -> TESTS is the number of test images you want to classify -Line 9 -> K is the hyper parameter the KNN algorithm (the number of neighboor to take into account).
+  -Line 8 -> TESTS is the number of test images you want to classify\n -Line 9 -> K is the hyper parameter the KNN algorithm (the number of neighboor to take into account).
 If too small you will lose in precision.
   -Lines 10 to 13 -> Here are the different paths to the datasets you want to use.
   -Line 410 -> You can choose which distance metric you want to use either inverted similarity or Euclidean distance.
 Just swap line 410 with the commented line 413.